-This bill requires the California Cybersecurity Integration Center to issue a report on the feasibility and benefits of requiring credit reporting bureaus to implement certain information security measures.
+This bill requires the California Cybersecurity Integration Center to issue a report on the feasibility and benefits, risks, and costs of, requiring credit reporting bureaus and lenders to implement certain information security measures.

 EXECUTIVE SUMMARY

 Within the Office of Emergency Services (OES), the California Cybersecurity Integration Center (Cal-CSIC) stands to reduce the likelihood and severity of cyber incidents that could damage California's economy, its critical infrastructure, or public and private sector computer networks within the state.